 While North Yorkshire is admittedly very hilly, rugged and rural, it is for the most part accessible to those with disabilities, as I discovered.
 It’s not always easy or comfortable to get around in a wheelchair, but it’s worth a bloody good try as the North Yorkshire Moors has so much to offer.

 There are many narrow, winding, steep roads and country lanes to navigate.
-For this reason I think it’s important for anyone with a disability to have access to a car in order to explore Whitby and the surrounding area.
+For this reason, I think it’s important for anyone with a disability to have access to a car in order to explore Whitby and the surrounding area.

 Thank you to the lovely Carrie Aimes for sharing her wheelchair accessible holiday in Whitby.
-(All photos taken by Carrie).
+(All photos were taken by Carrie).